kairosity/mp3-snapathon/README.md

 - "Vote" also replaces "Compete" in the navbar.
 - Users may only vote if they have entered the competition.
 - Users who have not entered will not see the vote buttons.
-- Users may only vote once, if they attempt to vote more than once a message will be flashed telling them that they cannot.
+- Users may only vote once, if they attempt to vote more than once (using url) a message will be flashed telling them that they cannot.
 - If a user tries to vote for their own image, a message will flash telling them they cannot.
+- When a user votes, the vote buttons will disappear and a "You voted for this image" message is displayed over the image they voted for.
+- The images are displayed 50 per page and on each page the order of the images is randomised to try and ensure no image is given an unfair advantage.
 - Every Sunday at 22:00 the votes are automatically tallied and points assigned to images and users.
 The vote page ceases it shows a message linking to the "Winners" page where the winning images are displayed.
 - It also contains a message giving users information about the next competition that will start at midnight on Monday morning.